DavidAPowers/maze-master/README.md

 * /

-  `Returns randomly generated first-level human PC in JSON format, based on rules given in 1984 Basic D&D example character.`
+  `Returns randomly generated first-level human PC in JSON format, based on rules given in 1984 Basic D&D.`

 Example of JSON for a randomly generated character: